yepcord/protobuf-to-dict/README.md

+# attention
+Prorobuf 3.0.0 has supported json now.
+Check https://developers.google.com/protocol-buffers/docs/reference/python/ for more details.

 # protobuf3-to-dict

 I upgraded it to support PY3 and PB3.
-As Ben is not updated this library any more, I rename it to protobuf3-to-dict.
+As Ben hasn't updated this library any more, I renamed it to protobuf3-to-dict.
 Now u can install it with

     pip install protobuf3-to-dict